 - You can also get an aerial view of the city!
 Short 10 minute helicopter tours over Mysore depart from Lalitha Mahal helipad between 9 a.m. and 5 p.m.
 The cost is 2,300 rupees per person.
 Tickets are available from the helipad counter.

 - Want to experience the festival in style?
-The Golden Chariot, south India’s first and only luxury tourist train, is making two Dasara Special Trips to Mysore from Bangalore.
-The first departure is on September 23, 2017 and the second one is on September 29, 2017.
-Both trips are for two nights/three days.
+The Golden Chariot, south India’s first and only luxury tourist train, makes Dasara Special Trips to Mysore from Bangalore.
+The trips are for two nights/three days.
 The difference is their itineraries in Mysore.
 The later one provides the opportunity to see the procession and parade on the last day.
 If this doesn't particularly interest you, choose the other trip, which focuses on exploring the city's heritage and palaces.
 The cost is 25,000 rupees for Indians and 40,000 rupees for foreigners (per person, twin sharing), plus 5% tax.
 This includes all meals, accommodations, entrance fees, cultural shows, and guide.

 Is Mysore Dasara Free?

 Many events that happen as part of Mysore Dasara are free.
 However, the procession and torch light parade require tickets.
 A restricted number of VIP Gold Cards are available.
 These premium passes provide separate seating arrangements with VIP facilities, free entry to many Mysore attractions including the zoo, and a range of other benefits during the festival.
-The cost of the VIP Gold Card for 2017 is 3,999 rupees for one person.
-It can be purchased online here.
-The details of other tickets are yet to be released.
+The ticket details are yet to be released for 2018.

 Where to Stay